When To Splurge & When To Save When Building Your Wardrobe

 Classic Shoes & Handbags

 The best thing about shoes and handbags is, you don’t outgrow them when you gain or lose weight or get pregnant.
 I’m always nervous to spend a lot on a form-fitting dress, for example, because I know it may not fit next year.
 But shoes and bags don’t care if you ate too much mac-and-cheese at dinner last night, and they will be your faithful wardrobe companions through thick and thin.
+Ha!

-A pair of good quality shoes generally is far more comfortable and flattering than cheaper pair, and they wear so much better, but definitely consider cost per wear when deciding how much you’re willing to spend.
+But seriously, a pair of good quality shoes generally is far more comfortable and flattering than cheaper pair, and they wear so much better, but definitely consider cost per wear when deciding how much you’re willing to spend.

 I’m also a big fan of a quality handbag — at least for the bags I carry a lot.
-Cheaper bags lose their shape, get dinged up faster, get loose threads, and can have garish looking hardware; plus they can actually add to the frump factor as we get older.
+Cheaper bags lose their shape, get dinged up faster, get loose threads, and tend to have garish looking hardware; plus they can actually add to the frump factor as we get older.

-See my post, Fight the Frump: Update Your Handbag.
+See my post: Fight the Frump: Update Your Handbag.

 When selecting a bag I’m going to carry a lot, I look for genuine leather (or suede), good quality construction, and elegant details.